This page gives the circuit and pictoral description of the famous

 The Amidon R61-025-400 core can be cut into the 1/2 inch lengths for use in constructing a coil like this one.
 I will post further information as I progress with this project.
 Thanks Mike!

-Tuner Page This is a link to a page with
+been removed, but will try to relocate it) This is a link to a

 information about another famous crystal radio, the Miller 565 / 595